-- 29.6.1 If the Complainant is dissatisfied with the outcome of Stage 2,they may appeal in writing to the HR Director, within 10 Working Days of being informed of the outcome of Stage 2.
-The written appeal statement must state why the Complainant is not satisfied with the outcome of Stage 2. - 29.6.2 If a Respondent is involved in the grievance, they will normally be sent a copy of the written appeal statement. - 29.6.3 The HR Director or nominee will convene an appeal panel comprising members who have not previously been involved in the grievance case.
+- 29.6.1 If the Complainant is dissatisfied with the outcome of Stage 2, they may appeal in writing to the Director of People and Culture, within 10 Working Days of being informed of the outcome of Stage 2.
+The written appeal statement must state why the Complainant is not satisfied with the outcome of Stage 2. - 29.6.2 If a Respondent is involved in the grievance, they will normally be sent a copy of the written appeal statement. - 29.6.3 The Director of People and Culture or nominee will convene an appeal panel comprising members who have not previously been involved in the grievance case.
 The panel will normally meet within 15 Working Days of receipt of the appeal statement.

-Appeal Panel constitution

-Senior Manager (the 'Chair')

-HR Manager or nominee
+Appeal Panel constitution Senor Manager (the 'Chair') Senior Business Partner - People and Culture or nominee

-- 29.6.4 For grievances raised by Complainants on Levels 5-8, there will be an additional panel member nominated by the HR Director, or nominee, of at least Level 7 from outside the Complainant's School, department or other relevant area.
-29.6.5 The Chair may appoint a note-taker to take notes.
-This would normally be somebody from HR.
-29.6.6 The Complainant will be given written confirmation at least 5 Working Days in advance of the time and place of the hearing, together with the names of the panel members and the right to be accompanied by a Workplace Colleague or Trade Union Representative.
-29.6.7 The purpose of the appeal hearing will be to review the investigation and outcome of Stage 2.
-29.6.8 If a Respondent is involved in the grievance, they will normally be required to attend the appeal hearing to put forward their view of - events.
+- 29.6.4 For grievances raised by Complainants on Levels 5-8, there will be an additional panel member nominated by the Director of People and Culture, or nominee, of at least Level 7 from outside the Complainant's School, department or other relevant area. - 29.6.5 The Chair may appoint a note-taker to take notes.
+This would normally be somebody from People and Culture. - 29.6.6 The Complainant will be given written confirmation at least 5 Woking Days in advance of the time and place of the hearing, together with the names of the panel member and the right to be accompanied by a Workplace Colleague or Trade Union Representative. - 29.6.7 The purpose of the appeal hearing will be to review the investigation and outcome of Stage 2. - 29.6.8 If a Respondent is involved in the grievance, they will normally be required to attend the appeal hearing to put forward their view of events.
 They would be given written confirmation at least 5 Working Days in advance of the time and place of the hearing, together with the names of the panel members and the right to be accompanied by a Workplace Colleague or Trade Union Representative.

-29.6.9 Without unreasonable delay and normally within 5 Working Days, the - 29.6.9 Without unreasonable delay and normally within 5 Working Days, the Chair will put the panel's findings in writing to the member of staff and other relevant parties and where appropriate will set out any action to be taken. - 29.6.10 The decision at this stage is final and there is no further right of appeal.
+- 29.6.9 Without unreasonable delay and normally within 5 Working Days, the Chair will put the panel's findings in writing to the member of staff and other relevant parties and where appropriate will set out any action to be taken. - 29.6.10 The decision at this stage is final and there is no further right of appeal.